ehellman/react-breakpoints/README.md

 `react-breakpoints` allows you to use the viewport width to load different components, opening up for building more complex responsive applications without suffering the performance problems of hidden desktop components on your mobile site and vice versa.

-This library is not dependent on Redux, see documentation for instructions on how to use.

-Version 2.0.0 is a rewrite with the new context API that came in React `16.3.0`.
+Version 2.0.0 was rewrite with the new context API that came in React `16.3.0`.
 A polyfill for older React versions is included in the library, so it is backwards compatible with `15.x.x` and `16.x.x`.

+Version 3.0.0 introduced `<Media>` with `renderProps` an alternative to the `withBreakpoints` HOC.

 ## Roadmap

-**VERSION 3.0.0**
-- [ ] Test that `guessedBreakpoint` prop from server side rendering works, make changes if needed.
 - [ ] Example project
 - [ ] `debounceOptions` object passdown if needed.
+- [ ] forwardRefs

 ## Installation
 `npm install --save react-breakpoints`